Paigah Palace: US diplomatic mission

 The palace was acquired from the descendants of Vicar-ul-Umra by the Hyderabad Urban Development Authority in 1981.
-In 2008, the site was temporarily leased to the US to house the Consulate General of the United States, Hyderabad until 2012.
-The preparation work required by the US included felling 42 trees for security reasons, including a 200-year-old banyan tree.
+In 2008, the site was temporarily leased to the United States to house its consulate-general from 2008 until 2023.
+The preparation work required by the US included felling 42 trees for security reasons.
 This came in for heavy criticism from Indian environmentalists and architects for disrespecting a heritage site in a way that would not be permitted in the US.

 Description

 The palace is spread over 4 acres of land.
-It is a large two storied neo-classical building with a portico, semicircular arches, unfluted Corinthian columns, projected and pedimented windows and deep arcaded verandahs on all four sides.
+It is a large two-storied neo-classical building with a portico, semicircular arches, unfluted Corinthian columns, projected and pedimented windows and deep arcaded verandahs on all four sides.